 There is no WiFi, but cell service (Verizon) at the camp is excellent.

-There is electric power in the ramadas, in the bathrooms, and at the amphitheater….and possibly in the tent cabins.
+There is electric power in the ramadas, in the bathrooms, at the amphitheater, and in the tent cabins.
+There are no hook-ups for RV’s.

 It’ll be warm to hot during the day, but in typical Napa Valley fashion, it will probably cool right down in the evening (and is sometimes damp)…..that’s why the grapes taste so good…so be prepared with layers!

-For the most part dinners are “organized” group meals so pleas come prepared to share a dish at dinner time.
-Other than that, you will be responsible for keeping yourselves nourished.
-Having said that, we will be offering raffle tickets to folks who keep our staff well fed.
+For the most part dinners are “organized” group meals so please come prepared to share a dish at dinner time (and bring all necessary serving utensils.)
+Other than that, unless you are on the meal plan, you will be responsible for keeping yourselves nourished.

-Other than that, there are a few things you should bring to make sure you have the very best time possible, plus this gives you a chance to see what you are in for.
+In addition, here are a few things you should bring to make sure you have the very best time possible.

 DON’T FORGET TO BRING: